carpentries-incubator/hpc-intro/_episodes/11-hpc-intro.md

 ## Why Use These Computers?

-> ## What do you need?
->
-> Talk to your neighbor about your research.
-How does computing help you do your research?
-How could
-> more computing help you do more or better research?
-{: .challenge}

 Frequently, research problems that use computing can outgrow the desktop or laptop computer where they started: